Tag Archives: Reviews

 As mentioned in a previous post, I have been wanting to try out a new Dobyns Rod I’d picked up recently while on the road at a tournament event.
 Then I wanted to do a Dobyns Rods review.

-A friend had told my about Dobyns Rods and suggested I try one out, so I did – and he was right, I’m impressed.
-My Dobyns is a Fury Series 734C, one of their more affordable rods with a suggested retail price of Dobyns Rods review$109.99, but it is balanced and has the feel to me of a higher end casting rod.
+My Dobyns is a Fury Series 734C, one of their more affordable rods.
+It has a suggested retail price of $109.99, but it is balanced and has the feel to me of a higher end casting rod.
 The 734C is 7’3″ long and is geared toward techniques including buzzbaits, horny toads, jigs, senkos, swimbaits and spinnerbaits.
 The Fury Series hasn’t been around long, just been since May of 2015.

-For the Dobyns rods review I was able to get out and use the rod extensively on a fishing trip to the Elk River and it performed very well.
+I was able to get out and use the rod extensively on a fishing trip to the Elk River and it performed very well.
 The first thing you notice is how comfortable the grip is with a nice cork main handle and then a butt covered in a “Hypalon” material, giving you more grip for long casts.
-Starting out with a Booyah spinnerbait I had a nice bass hooked within the first 30 minutes and the rod performed beautifully.
+Starting out with a Booyah spinnerbait I had a nice bass hooked within the first 30 minutes.
+The rod performed beautifully.
 Whether launching long, accurate casts, setting the hook, or reeling in an upset largemouth, it felt silky smooth.
 Again, feeling in the hand like a higher end rod than the actual price.
 Later on when switching to a jig, it was no problem for shorter and more accurate casts.
+It pairs really well with a Shimano Chronarch reel.

 Dobyns Fury Series Rod

 Dobyns does offer four other levels of rods: Champion Extreme, Champion, Savvy, and Savvy Micro Guide.
-Overall I am very pleased with this Dobyns Fury series rod, a great value for the price and plan to look into more Dobyns rods in the future.
+I am very pleased with this Dobyns Fury series rod.
+It is a great value for the price and plan to look into more Dobyns rods in the future.
 Find them at an local dealer or online at sources such as Tackle Warehouse.

 Great Service by Dobyns Rods